SharkPlush/Ledger-Wallet-Flatpak/README.md

 Publishing to Flathub won't happen because they want to a compiled from source build which I refuse to do.
 If Ledger Wallet appears on Flathub one day this will not longer be maintained.

 Updates will happen once a month unless someone helps me maintain.
+(If you open an issue or a PR they'll happen faster.)

 For your Linux device to see your Ledger via USB check here.